 Now I’m working on book number three, which is already so much better than the first two.
 (See?
 Despite my failures, I still have plenty of ego.)
 As I write and revise, I feel less pressure and more pleasure.
 The plot is fun and dark and full of risks, which I’m no longer afraid to take.
 After all, what’s the worst that can happen?
 No one will publish it?
 I’ll stick it in a drawer?
 Been there, done that, still writing.

 This is not to say that failure is easy or fun or that I enjoy it.
 (I had reservations about my second novel, but if someone offered me a book deal I would have accepted it in a instant.)
 Failure is neither the ending I once feared, nor a new beginning.
-It’s simply one stop on a long journey, a place you’ll revisit countless times as you travel through our lives.
+It’s simply one stop on a long journey, a place you’ll revisit countless times as you travel through life.
 Greet it warmly when you arrive, but don’t get too comfortable.
 You’ve still got a long road ahead of you.

 Snack of the Week